Natchez language: History

 The Natchez people historically lived in the Lower Mississippi Valley.
 The ancestors of the Natchez are considered to be the Plaquemine culture, making the Natchez the last surviving group of the historical Mississippian chiefdoms of that area.
 The first mentions in historical sources come from the French who colonized the Mississippi Valley beginning around 1700, when the Natchez were centered around the Grand Village close to present day Natchez, Mississippi.
 The French and Natchez were first allied, but hostilities gradually broke out as colonists encroached on Natchez lands.
 The earliest sources for the Natchez languages are the chronicles of Antoine-Simon Le Page du Pratz, a French colonist who lived among the Natchez and learned their language.
 His chronicles contain examples of Natchez as it was spoken in the early 1700s.
 In 1729 the Natchez revolted, and massacred the French colony of Fort Rosalie, and the French retaliated by destroying all the Natchez villages.
-The remaining Natchez fled in scattered bands to live among the Chickasaw, Creek and Cherokee, whom they followed on the trail of tears when Indian removal policies of the mid 19th century forced them to relocate to Oklahoma.
+The remaining Natchez fled in scattered bands to live among the Chickasaw, Creek and Cherokee, whom they followed on the Trail of Tears when Indian removal policies forced them to relocate to Oklahoma between 1830 and 1850.
 In Oklahoma the language was mostly spoken in Abihka and Notchietown.
-Most Natchez speakers were multilingual, speaking also the Cherokee and Creek languages, and as traditionally the Natchez language was generally passed down matrilineally, this led to a decrease in Natchez speakers as Natchez, Muscogee and Cherokee speakers intermarried.
+Most Natchez speakers were multilingual, also speaking the Cherokee and Creek languages, and as traditionally the Natchez language was generally passed down matrilineally, this led to a decrease in Natchez speakers as Natchez, Muscogee and Cherokee speakers intermarried.

-In 1907 when anthropologist John R. Swanton visited the Natchez there were seven fluent speakers left, but in the 1930s when linguist Mary R. Haas did her fieldwork there were only two: Watt Sam (1876 - 1944) and Nancy Raven (1872-1957).
+In 1907, when anthropologist John R. Swanton visited the Natchez, there were seven fluent speakers left, but in the 1930s, when linguist Mary R. Haas did her fieldwork, there were only two: Watt Sam (1876–1944) and Nancy Raven (1872–1957).
 In 1931, anthropologist Victor Riste made several wax cylinder recordings of Watt Sam speaking the Natchez language, which were later rediscovered at the University of Chicago in the 1970s by Watt Sam's nephew Archie Sam and linguist Charles Van Tuyl.
 These are the only known recordings of spoken Natchez.
 One of the cylinders is now at the Voice Library at Michigan State University.

 Natchez is very little studied, apart from the work by Swanton and Haas and the early mentions by the French Chroniclers, Natchez has been discussed by Daniel Garrison Brinton who published an article "On the Language of the Natchez" in 1873, and is briefly mentioned by Albert Gallatin and Albert Pike.
 A vocabulary compiled based on the French sources was published by Charles van Tuyl in 1979.
 In the early 21st century linguistic work has been carried out by the linguist Geoffrey Kimball, who has worked based on Haas' notes and unpublished manuscripts.